 - The Snowball Method involves paying off debts from smallest to largest, excluding your mortgage.

 - This approach maintains motivation through quick wins and increasingly challenging milestones.

 - The envelope system uses cash-filled paper envelopes for each spending category, helping you effectively track your finances.

-3. Finish Your Emergency Fund: Save 3-6 months worth of expenses to secure your financial future
+🛡️ 3.
+Complete Your Emergency Fund: Aim to save 3-6 months’ worth of expenses, to secure your financial stability

 Have you ever heard of Murphy’s Law?
 (Wikipedia) It states that anything that can go wrong, will go wrong 😅.
 For example, when your car’s transmission breaks, that’s usually the same time the economy suddenly tanks, and your partner files for divorce.
 It’s not a scientific law but more of a funny observation that life is full of unexpected twists and turns.

 By building a large emergency fund, we can better cope with life’s challenges, turning potential disasters into mere inconveniences.
 With enough savings, a $1,000 car repair bill becomes an annoying inconvenience rather than a devastating financial blow.

 - The third baby step 👣: Save 3-6 months worth of expenses.
 Aim to save between $5,000 to $25,000, depending on your personal situation.
 Important factors include whether you have a stable career or are an entrepreneur, whether you have a single or dual income, and whether you have a family or are single.